scarisey/copilot-cli-flake/README.md

 To update to a newer version of the GitHub Copilot CLI:

+Use `update.sh` script that will do the following :

 1. Update the `version` in `package.nix`
 2. Update the `url` and `sha256` in the `fetchurl` call
-3. Update the `npmDepsHash` (you may need to set it to an empty string first and let Nix tell you the correct hash)
+3. Update the `npmDepsHash`

 ### Local Development